 What I like About Checkout 51

-Here are some of the benefits of Checkout 51:
+Here are some of its benefits:

 1. Everyday Grocery Items: Product offers on Checkout 51 are for routine items you buy when you go grocery shopping.
 This makes it very easy to get cash back since you are buying things on your grocery list.